-The Castleman Quartet Program, is a unique 7-week summer program for intensive study and performance of chamber music and solo repertory, founded in 1970 by violinist Charles Castleman.
+The Castleman Quartet Program is a unique 7-week summer program for intensive study and performance of chamber music and solo repertory, founded in 1970 by violinist Charles Castleman.
+This summer is its 50th year.
 Joseph Silverstein, former Boston Symphony concertmaster, former music director of the Utah Symphony and Chautauqua Festival, said in the Winter 1989 issue of Chamber Music magazine: “Summer programs such as Charlie Castleman’s Quartet Program, and Marlboro and Tanglewood, have developed such a level of expertise and repertoire that was unknown 25 years ago.”
-Yo-Yo Ma calls it “the best program of its kind…a training ground for lifemanship“.
+Yo-Yo Ma calls it “the best program of its kind… a training ground for lifemanship“.

-Some of the world’s most respected musicians have come to praise The Quartet Program:
+Some of the world’s most respected musicians have come to praise The Castleman Quartet Program:

 See what other great musicians say about The Castleman Quartet Program on the Testimonials page.